Subscribe for Updates

 We are based in Costa Rica and form agreements and alliances with organizations that share our principles.
 We try to strengthen grassroots organizations so that rural communities living in regions with high biodiversity can have sustainable alternative livelihoods.

 There are many activities and regions where you can help and there are different ways to participate.
-We have agreements with more than 25 organizations in the three countries where we work, and we have research and conservation projects, and also projects to rescue and reintroduce endangered species.
+We have agreements with more than 25 organizations in the three countries where we work.
+We do research and conservation projects as well as projects to rescue and reintroduce endangered species.
 We also promote projects for environmental education, reforestation, recycling, and the improvement of environmentally-friendly practices.
 We work with national parks, indigenous communities, research institutions, environmental organizations, and educational centers.

-The people who participate in our programs help local families, lodges, and campgrounds to have human and economic resources they need to continue their projects.
+The people who participate in our programs help local families, lodges, and campgrounds that need human and economic resources to continue their projects.

 Rates

-Costs vary by country, the program, and the interests of the person.
+Costs vary by country, program, and the interests of the person.
 For example:

-• US$250 per week for social, cultural, and educational projects.
+• $250 per week for social, cultural, and educational projects.

-• US$300 per week for environmental and conservation projects.
+• $300 per week for environmental and conservation projects.

 The minimum time for each program is one week, and three weeks are required in some cases.